ml8/ml8.github.io/index.md

   * [COMP385: Distributed Systems](https://ml8.github.io/comp385)
   * [COMP141: Computer Science I](https://ml8.github.io/comp141)

+### Referrals + Recommendations

+If you would like a letter of recommendation from me or a referral from me, there's some things I need from you first:

+* We need to talk about at _least_ three weeks before the deadline.
+Writing a good letter of recommendation takes time, and I need to be able to schedule myself at least an hour or two to write a good letter for you.
+Part of this conversation should be about why _I_ should be writing the letter--why do you think that I am the best person to write a letter for you or refer you?
+* You must have had me in class or have done work with me; if I don't know you at all, I can't recommend you for anything.
+If you haven't talked with me outside of class at all (e.g., during office hours or 1:1), then I am also probably not the best person to ask.
+* You have to give me a current version of your resume or CV, any filled-out paperwork that's required for the letter, and any information that you think will help me write a letter.

+_Note about LinkedIn:_ I only connect with students on [LinkedIn](http://tinyr.us/me) that I have some sort of working relationship with.
+If I don't know who you are, I'll ignore your request to connect.

 ### Inclusive + Ethical Computing

 Making Computer Science education (and technology in general) inclusive is an